SeanABoyer/seanaboyer.github.io/_posts/2018-10-20-ServiceNow-Angular-Calendar-FullCalendar.md

 );
 ```

-Setup to get it working in ServiceNow (This goes in the Client Script)
+Modificaiton of directive to get it working in ServiceNow (This goes in the Client Script) on the Angualr Provider

 ``` javascript
 function () {